SWECO BUILDING STANDARDS GUIDANCE NOTE

 Sprinkler systems

-For areas with ceilings, sprinkler deflectors are, on average, 30mm below the underside of the ceiling – therefore 30mm needs to be added to ‘X’ dimension (download full guide PDF download below for full illustration).
+For areas with ceilings, sprinkler deflectors are, on average, 30mm below the underside of the ceiling – therefore 30mm needs to be added to ‘X’ dimension as illustrated.
+Download our guide below for an illustration.

 Depending on where the pods are located, they will need to achieve the following surface spread of flame classification to the external walls.

-The inside of the pods under 30m² should have walls and ceilings that achieve D-s3,d2 classification (download full guide PDF download below for full illustration).
+The inside of the pods under 30m² should have walls and ceilings that achieve D-s3,d2 classification.
+Download our guide below for an illustration.

 Ventilation

 Whilst the air is recirculated from the main office space, enclosed pods should either be able to achieve 10 litres per second per person, or 1 litre per second per m² floor area, whichever is more.
-Confirmation is required that that this performance has been achieved.
+Confirmation is required that that this performance will be achieved.
+Download our guide below for an illustration.

 Glazing

-Glazing within critical locations (see below) should either satisfy the requirements of Class 3 of BS EN 12600 or Class C of BS 6206 (download full guide PDF download below for full illustrations).
+Glazing within critical locations (see below) should either satisfy the requirements of Class 3 of BS EN 12600 or Class C of BS 6206.
+Download our guide below for an illustration.

 Accessibility